 Product: Home Appliances > Air Conditioners > Air Conditioners

-If your air conditioner is spraying excessive amounts of water, chances are that it is not pitched backwards enough and excess water is being picked up by the fan.
+If your air conditioner is dripping or leaking into the house, chances are that it is not pitched backwards enough and excess water is draining out the front or side of the air conditioner.
 To increase the backwards pitch, carefully unscrew the screws that hold the air conditioner in place, reset the air conditioner so that it has a slight backwards tilt, and then re-attach and tighten the screws.

 Note: If you are having trouble getting the air conditioner to tilt back slightly, you can try sliding quarter inch shims under the front edges of the air conditioner.

 Important: This is a two person job.
 Air conditioners are heavy and we recommend that you get a second person to help you hold the air conditioner in place when you unscrew the screws and when you move the air conditioner to reset it.